0xSs0rZ/0xSs0rZ.github.io/_posts/2019-08-21-picoCTF-Forensics-Write-Ups.md

 {: .box-note}
 Stego-Saurus hid a message for you in this image, can you retreive it?

-On observe l'image en  zoomant au max mais on ne trouve rien, on recherche dans l'hexadécimal un chaine "picoCTF", on trouve rien non plus...
+On observe l'image en  zoomant au max mais on ne trouve rien, on recherche dans l'hexadécimal une chaîne "picoCTF", on trouve rien non plus...

 _Hint:_ Maybe you can find an online decoder?